NilsKr/JD08PatchManager/README.md

 ## INSTALLATION

-Disclaimer: I'm developing on Windows, so Mac/Linux users, forgive me if any OS specific issues are encountered.
+Disclaimer: I'm developing on Windows, so Mac/Linux users, forgive me (and report!) if any OS specific issues are encountered.

 This application was developed on Python 3, so I'm not sure if if will work on older versions.
 The libraries sys, os, and tkinter should come bundled with the Python install, so a